kentwhf/kentwhf.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a fourth-year student at the University of Toronto, specializing in computer science and statistics.
-I've worked in the labs of <a href="https://cglee.mie.utoronto.ca/">Chi-Gun Lee<\a>, <a href="https://utstat.toronto.edu/pesenti/">Silvana Pesenti</a>, <a href="https://nefros.net/about-us/dr-istvan-mucsi-md-phd/">Istvan Mucsi</a> and <a href="https://bme.utoronto.ca/faculty-research/cross-appointed/atena-roshan-fekr/">Atena Roshan Fekr</a>.
+I've worked in the labs of [Chi-Gun Lee] ("https://cglee.mie.utoronto.ca/"), [Silvana Pesenti]("https://utstat.toronto.edu/pesenti/"), [Istvan Mucsi]("https://nefros.net/about-us/dr-istvan-mucsi-md-phd/") and [Atena Roshan Fekr]("https://bme.utoronto.ca/faculty-research/cross-appointed/atena-roshan-fekr/").
 You are welcome to reach out if you have a similar interest.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.